ridoansaleh/random_users/README.md

 ## Demo

-Open this [url](https://random-userss.netlify.app/) to see the live demo.
+Click this [link](https://random-userss.netlify.app/) to see the live demo.